Jeremy-Heer/LDAPBrowser/LDAP_TREE_EXPANDER_FIX.md

    - If children exist, they are displayed with their own smart expanders
    - If no children exist, the expander is removed and the node collapses

+3. **Size Limit Exceeded Handling**: When the LDAP server returns `ResultCode.SIZE_LIMIT_EXCEEDED` (code 4):
+   - The system now correctly interprets this as a positive indication that children exist
+   - Expanders are automatically shown for these entries
+   - This fixes the issue where entries with children wouldn't show expand options when the server limited responses

-3. **Object Class Heuristics**: Entries with these object classes will show expanders:
+4. **Object Class Heuristics**: Entries with these object classes will show expanders:
    - `organizationalUnit`
    - `organization`
    - `container`